How to get cheap car insurance in 2025 — 25 things to try

 When you agree to monthly car insurance payments, you’re entering into a finance agreement with the insurer, which means you could pay as much as 20% on top of the cost of your insurance in interest over the course of the year (Source: Uswitch).

 Check out the infographic below to see how paying monthly can hike up your car insurance costs.
-The figures are based on the average price of car insurance during the first quarter of 2023, which was £657 per year (Source: Sky News).
+The figures are based on the average price of car insurance during the third quarter of 2024, which was £861 per year (Source: Confused.com).

 Not everybody can afford to pay for their insurance in one lump sum, but there are ways around paying interest fees.